-This law will replace current national laws on traditional leadership and introduce legal recognition for Khoi-San communities and leaders for the first time.
-However, the TKLB’s provisions potentially give traditional authorities extensive roles without ensuring that they are accountable, or that they will consult with ordinary people.
+This was signed into law on 20 November 2019.
+It replaces current national laws on traditional leadership and introduce legal recognition for Khoi-San communities and leaders for the first time.
+The new TKLB’s provisions give traditional authorities extensive roles without ensuring that they are accountable, or that they will consult with ordinary people.
 The TKLB also gives new life to previous “tribal” boundaries and fails to ensure that traditional councils are legitimate and transformed according to the Constitution.

 However, some aspects of the TCB – such as the status of the courts – remain unclear, concerning or difficult to implement.

-This law proposes a few changes to the existing Framework Act of 2003.
+This Bill was also signed into law on 20th November 2019 and makes changes to the existing Framework Act of 2003.
 For more than a decade government has failed to transform “tribal authorities” into traditional councils with 40% elected and one third women members, as the Framework Act required.
 Thus most traditional councils have largely been operating invalidly.